obie/guide-to-reactive-rails/README.md

 [Motion](https://github.com/unabridged/motion) is an integrated framework for reactive, real-time frontend UI components in your Rails application using pure Ruby that is probably the closest direct alternative to StimulusReflex.

 [Matestack](https://www.matestack.io/) is another alternative

 [Hyperstack](https://hyperstack.org/) is a Ruby DSL, compiled by Opal, bundled by Webpack, powered by React.

 [Snabberb](https://github.com/tobymao/snabberb) A minimalistic reactive frontend web framework written in Ruby / Opal and based on Snabbdom.

-Build modern, reactive, real-time apps with Django in Python with [Sockpuppet](https://github.com/jonathan-s/django-sockpuppet)
+[Sockpuppet](https://github.com/jonathan-s/django-sockpuppet) Build modern, reactive, real-time apps with Django in Python

 [Reactive Laravel](https://github.com/livewire/livewire)